 - Local Government Continuity of Operations Plan (COOP) Training

-Through the Tompkins County Department of Planning & Sustainability, the County’s 2014 HMP has been updated and includes all municipalities in the County.
-This plan is required by state and federal agencies in order for communities in Tompkins County to be eligible for pre-disaster mitigation projects.
-The ultimate goal of hazard mitigation is to reduce loss of life and property, lessening the impact of disasters.
+All municipalities in Tompkins County worked together to develop the Tompkins County Hazard Mitigation Plan: 2021 Update, which was approved by FEMA and adopted by the County Legislature and all municipalities within Tompkins County in 2021.
+This plan is required by state and federal agencies for communities to be eligible for pre-disaster mitigation project funding.
+The ultimate goal of hazard mitigation is to lessen the impact of disasters by reducing the loss of life and property.

 |Volume I (22MB)||Volume II (21MB)|

 |Hazard Mitigation Plan Appendices|